viveknarang/krama-AI/README.md

 Use this API endpoint to update your product prices in the catalog.
 You can use this endpoint to submit a map of skus of prices.
 Each sku in the map is associated with the regular and the promotion prices.
 The new prices cannot not be negative values.
-As with other features the API takes care of ensuring that the product groups and the search index are synced as well.
+As with other features the API takes care of ensuring that the product groups and the search index are synced as well in real-time.
 The response object contains three lists - the list of updated skus
-(essentially the skus for which the prices were updated), a list of skus which were not updated (most likely that you submitted same old prices), and finally a list of skus that were not found.
-You can use this information to check if your update request was executed as per your expectations.
+(essentially all the skus for which the prices were updated), a list of skus which were not updated (most likely that you submitted same old prices), and finally a list of skus that were not found.
+You can use this information to check if your update request was executed as per your expectations or not.

 ### HTTP Request URL